TaguhiHakobyan/NotesStorerApi/source/index.html.md

 # Introduction

 Welcome to the Note Storer API, an open-source project that provides a simple and efficient way to store and manage notes.
 This API is designed to be easily integrated into any application that requires note-taking functionality.
+The Note Storer application can be helpful for projects who need to store and retrieve notes within their application.
+The task management tools, in particular, can benefit from this integration.
+By integrating the Note Storer API, your users can create notes related to their tasks and make the task management process a lot smoother.
+For instance, users can store their findings or useful information about their tasks in their notes and then access them when working on the task.
+Moreover, they can get all their notes and quickly find relevant information across multiple tasks.

 With our API, you can create, retrieve, update, delete and list notes with ease.
+It is designed to be flexible and customizable, allowing you to adjust and build your own unique note-taking experience for your users.

 The Note Storer API is organized around [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).

 # Authentication